AlexAkulov/hungryfox/README.md

 **State: In development now!
 You probably will get many bugs!**

-HungryFox is a software for continuous search for leaks of sensitive information like passwords, api-keys, private certificates and etc in your repositories.
+HungryFox is a continuous search tool.
+It scans git repositories for leaks of sensitive information like passwords, api-keys, private certificates, etc. As an experimental feature, hungryfox supports scanning dependencies and searching for related software vulnerabilities.

 HungryFox differs from other solutions as it can work as a daemon and efficiently scans each new commit in repo and sends notification about found leaks.

-HungryFor works on regex-patterns only and does not use analyze by entropy because in my opinion this way generates a lot of false positive events.
-Maybe analyse by entropy will be added in future.
+HungryFox uses regex-patterns to search for vulnerabilities.

-It is hard to write a good enough regex-pattern that could simultaneously find all leaks and not to generate a lot of false positive events so HungryFox in addition with regex-patterns has regex-filters.
-You can write weak regex-pattern for search leaks and skip known false positive with the help of regex-filters.
+It is hard to write a good enough regex-pattern that could simultaneously find all leaks without generating a lot of false positive events so HungryFox in addition to regex-patterns has regex-filters.
+You can write a weak regex-pattern for search leaks and skip known false positive with the help of regex-filters.
+Hungryfox also supports filtering false positives with minimum entropy requirements.
+Use Entropies.WordMin and Entropies.LineMin options in pattern configuration to filter out all leaks with lesser entropy.
+Word entropy is calculated as the largest Shannon entropy of words in a line, whereas line entropy is computed from the whole line.
+A leak is considered a false positive if it's less than both WordMin and LineMin.
+Experiments show that setting both to 3.0 safely cuts off some false positives.
+Higher values like 3.2, 3.5 filter much more false positives, but occasionally filter out real passwords.

 ## Features
 - [x] Patterns and filters
+- [x] Entropy filtering
 - [x] State support
 - [x] Notifications by email
 - [x] History limit by time
+- [x] GitHub support
-- [x] GitHub-support
+- [x] Gitlab API support
-- [ ] Written on pure go and no requirement of external git ([wait](https://github.com/src-d/go-git/issues/757))
+- [ ] Written in pure go, does not require external git ([wait](https://github.com/src-d/go-git/issues/757))
 - [ ] Line number of leak ([wait](https://github.com/src-d/go-git/issues/806))
+- [ ] Custom email templates
 - [ ] GitHook support
 - [ ] HTTP Api
 - [ ] WebUI
 - [ ] Tests
 - [ ] Integration with Hashicorp Vault

+**Experimental features:**
+- [x] Finding dependencies in .csproj files
+- [ ] Finding dependencies in NPM packages
+- [x] Searching for vulnerabilities in [OSS Index database](https://ossindex.sonatype.org/)
+- [ ] Searching for vulnerabilities in [NVD](https://nvd.nist.gov/)

 ## Installation